-The City has worked with volunteers to help improve A special species of interest are pollinators. natural area health on a smaller scale.
-Successful These species need more naturalized areas with large-scale models of natural area preservation native plants to thrive.
-An important action for implementation is to identify where residents would all require dedicated revenue sources.
-In lieu of a millage or steady revenue source, the City will work like to see more naturalized no-mow areas and with partners to obtain grant or similar funding.
-The provide stewardship opportunities to facilitate more community can leverage knowledge of experienced pollinator species and manage for ecosystem health. conservation groups and continue to build volunteer Increase job training and market opportunities for capacity.
+The City has worked with volunteers to help improve natural area health on a smaller scale.
+Successful large-scale models of natural area preservation all require dedicated revenue sources.
+In lieu of a millage or steady revenue source, the City will work with partners to obtain grant or similar funding.
+The community can leverage knowledge of experienced conservation groups and continue to build volunteer capacity.

 Neighborhood input will be critical before setting priority areas.
-Once funding is identified, the next steps will involve habitat assessments and long-range
+Once funding is identified, the next steps will involve habitat assessments and long-range restoration plans.
+Early steps will set up the City for long-term results and success.